dwyl/javascript-todo-list-tutorial/README.md

 the Elm Architecture, <br />
 for people who write JavaScript and want a _**functional**, **elegant** and **fast**_ <br />
-way of organizing their JavaScript _without_ having the learning curve <br />
+way of organizing their JavaScript code _without_ having the learning curve <br />
 of a completely new (_functional_) programming language!